-Some datasets in the Open Data Hub, namely Accommodations, Gastronomy, and Events, are organised into a Virtual Knowledge Graph that can be accessed using SPARQL from the dedicated SPARQL portal.
+Some datasets in the Open Data Hub, namely Accommodation, Gastronomy, and Event, are organised into a Virtual Knowledge Graph that can be accessed using SPARQL from the dedicated SPARQL endpoint.
 In order to define more precise queries, this section describes the Knowledge Models (KM) underlying these datasets; the description of each KM (Kwowledge Model) is accompanied by an UML diagram which shows the KM at a glance.